 Before upgrading your copy of SoftSlate Commerce, please review the following details about how to handle any customizations you may have made to the application.
-If you have followed the Rules while making customizations to your installation of SoftSlate Commerce, in most cases an upgrade will preserve your changes without any manual intervention required.
+If you have made customizations to your installation of SoftSlate Commerce, in most cases an upgrade will preserve your changes without any manual intervention required.
 There are some exceptions, however.

-Even if you have made your customizations using the techniques described in the Rules, there is still a small chance an upgrade will cause errors, since the files and code are by necessity interdependant to some degree.
+Even if you have made your customizations using the techniques described in this documentation, there is still a small chance an upgrade will cause errors, since the files and code are by necessity interdependant to some degree.
 For this reason we strongly suggest running the upgrade in a test environment and placing some test orders before doing so on a production installation.

 Upgrading After Customizing Configuration Files and JSP Templates.

 Many configuration files, and any custom JSP templates that are outside the

 default layout directory, are not replaced during the upgrade process.
 This allows you to preserve the customizations you have made while still leveraging changes to those files you have not customized.
 Specifically, if your customizations have been limited to the following files and directories, installing an upgrade will not overwrite them.